-Consumer Behavior

-This course provides the student with a comprehensive theoretical and practical foundation of knowledge regarding the forces (such as economic, social, psychological, and cultural factors) that shape the attitudes and behaviors of consumers of products and services.

-Entrepreneurship 1 (Proctored course)

-This course provides an introduction to entrepreneurship and the dynamics of starting/owning a business.
+BUSA 2203 Credits: 3 Consumer Behavior This course provides the student with a comprehensive theoretical and practical foundation of knowledge regarding the forces (such as economic, social, psychological, and cultural factors) that shape the attitudes and behaviors of consumers of products and services.
+Course Code: BUSA 3302Prerequisites: BUSA 2201 Credits: 3 Entrepreneurship 1 (Proctored course) This course provides an introduction to entrepreneurship and the dynamics of starting/owning a business.
 This course is designed to assist students with the knowledge and skills entrepreneurs need to start and/or manage asmall business.
 It will help you understand the steps involved in the process of the creation/development of business ideas and turning those ideas into a successful business model.
 The course will focus on the feasibility, planning, and implementation of a new business venture.

-Managerial Accounting

-This course is a continuation of Financial Accounting with the focus shifted to the internal needs of managers.
+Course Code: BUSA 3303Prerequisites: BUSA 2201 Credits: 3 Managerial Accounting This course is a continuation of Financial Accounting with the focus shifted to the internal needs of managers.
 The course offers students an understanding of managerial accounting techniques used in today's modern business world.
+Course Code: BUSA 3304Prerequisites: BUSA 2203 Credits: 3

-Business Law and Ethics (Proctored course)

-This course introduces the student to law and ethics as they apply in a business environment.
+Business Law and Ethics (Proctored course) This course introduces the student to law and ethics as they apply in a business environment.
 The intent of this course is to develop in the student a general understanding of basic legal principles and how they affect the conduct of business on a practical level.
 While common law legal systems and that of the United States in particular are used to demonstrate the interaction of law and business, the principles introduced here assist in developing a general approach to business law and ethics.
 Topics include an introduction to law in general, litigation and alternatives to litigation, criminal law, torts and contracts, property law, employment law and business ethics.
 The interaction of law and business disciplines, such as management, finance, human resources, accounting, sales, and marketing is emphasized.

-Business and Society (Proctored Course)

-This course explores the inter-relationships between business and society, including the tensions between various stakeholders and the growing pressures to approach business with corporate responsibility and sustainability as primary underlying influences.
+Course Code: BUSA 3305Prerequisites: BUSA 2201 Credits: 3 Business and Society (Proctored Course) This course explores the inter-relationships between business and society, including the tensions between various stakeholders and the growing pressures to approach business with corporate responsibility and sustainability as primary underlying influences.
 With rapidly changing technology and globalization, we must strategize our business decisions with far greater insight and conscientiousness than ever before.
-This courseexamines business and society relationships from various global perspectives, including developing countries and societies, and different cultural norms and beliefs.
+This course examines business and society relationships from various global perspectives, including developing countries and societies, and different cultural norms and beliefs.
 It provides students with insights into the issues surrounding business from both macro and micro level perspectives.
+Course Code: BUSA 3306Prerequisites: BUSA 2207 Credits: 3 Entrepreneurship 2 This course continues where Entrepreneurship 1 ended and addresses entrepreneurship in international markets.
+The key success factors in creating a new internationally oriented business venture will be examined from the perspective of the entrepreneur.